BKWLD/croppa/README.md

 #### `croppa:purge`

 Deletes **ALL** crops.
-This works by scanning the `crops_dir` recursively and matching all files that have the Croppa naming convention where a corresponding `src` file can be found.
+This works by scanning the `crops_disk` recursively and matching all files that have the Croppa naming convention where a corresponding `src` file can be found.
 Accepts the following options:

 - `--filter` - Applies a whitelisting regex filter to the crops.
 For example: `--filter=^01/` matches all crops in the "./public/uploads/01/" directory
 - `--dry-run` - Ouputs the files that would be deleted to the console, but doesn’t actually remove